 – grass-fed Ribeye Steak tastes better!
 Grass-fed cows are healthier and happier, which makes them less prone to disease – they’re less likely to get sick, so their meat doesn’t need any added antibiotics that can be passed on through consumption

-There you have it: Our Ribeye Steaks is good for your health and our planet too!
+There you have it: Our Rib Eye Steaks is good for your health and our planet too!

-Where does the Ribeye Come From?
+Where does the Rib Eye Steak Come From?

 The part of the cow that the Ribeye comes from is essentially the same as the Tenderloin.
 Both are from the backbone, but the Ribeye comes from somewhere along the spine (the last rib), and Tenderloin comes from around where you’d expect it to be on a normal cow.

-The difference in the quality of meat between Ribeye and Tenderloin is negligible: The most significant differences between the two are the price and the fat content.
+The difference in meat quality between Ribeye and Tenderloin is negligible: The most significant differences between the two are the price and the fat content.
 Ribeye comes from a very “muscular” area, which translates to lots of intramuscular fat (the marbling) that melts into your mouth when you eat it.
 Tenderloin, on the other hand, has far less fat running through the meat.
 I should point out that the Ribeye comes from “around” where you’d expect to find an average Tenderloin.
 The particular cut of meat we’re discussing here is obtained from our Black Angus cows that could come from anywhere along that area on its back (particularly with the advent of what are now known as “new-age” cattle breeds).

-So, in short: A Ribeye comes from the rib section of a cow.
+So, in short: A Ribeye Steak comes from the rib section of a cow.
 It’s a Tenderloin that’s been worked out at the gym far more than it should be.

-Ribeye is considered one of the top 3 steaks you can order at any restaurant in North America (the other two being Filet Mignon and New York Strip).
+Rib Eye Steak is considered one of the top 3 steaks you can order at any restaurant in North America (the other two being Filet Mignon and New York Strip).
 And it’s considered by many to be the most flavorful of those three (the only reason I put “most” in parenthesis there is because one person’s favorite isn’t necessarily everyone else’s).

-What do you look for when choosing the best ribeye steak?
+What do you look for when choosing the best Ribeye Steak?